September Planning: When Our Souls Should be Singin’

 Developing a Detailed Planning Document

-Develop a detailed planning document that outlines objectives for the group before they begin.
-Assign responsibilities to each team member and create a timeline for achieving these deliverables so they understand how their time should be spent based on what’s most important.
+Create a planning document that outlines objectives before meetings begin.
+Assign responsibilities to team members and establish a timeline for deliverables.
+This approach helps everyone understand how to prioritize their time and focus on what matters most.

 Establishing Regular Feedback Loops